-attack: Attacking. (p.11) See also: attack dice (below), attacking unit (below), Attack Sequence Summary (p.28), "when this unit attacks" (p.26).
+attack: Attacking. (p.12) See also: attack dice (below), attacking unit (below), Attack Sequence Summary (p.30), "when this unit attacks" (p.28).

 attack dice: Dice rolled to do damage with an attack.
 (Not dice of damage.)
-See also: Attacking (p.11), Dice Roll (Reroll) POP (p.14), hit (p.20), and roll (p.21).
+See also: Attacking (p.12), Dice Roll (Reroll) POP (p.15), hit (p.23), and roll (p.24).

-Battle card: (p.2) See also: Effects (p.13).
+Battle card: (p.2) See also: Effects (p.14).

-battle phase: (p.10)
+battle phase: (p.11)

-battle step: Battle Steps. (p.10)
+battle step: Battle Steps. (p.11)

-bidding: During a game, there may be opportunities to bid for things such as who starts the game with which side of a deck (Light Side or Dark Side; see Bidding sides to start the game, p.8), who gains control of a unit, and who wins a contest for versions of a unique unit.
-(Contesting Unique Cards, pp.4-5) Bidding during the game is usually done with bidding Force.
+bidding: During a game, there may be opportunities to bid for things such as who starts the game with which side of a deck (Light Side or Dark Side; see Bidding sides to start the game, p.9), who gains control of a unit, and who wins a contest for versions of a unique unit.
+(Contesting Unique Cards, p.5) Bidding during the game is usually done with bidding Force.
 To gain control of a unit with a bidding effect, the players determine secretly how much they're willing to bid.
 This can be done by putting a number of bid counters in one's hand and the two players reveal the number of bid counters they're holding.

 Whoever bids higher wins the bid and must pay that much Force to gain control of the unit.
 The player who lost the bid doesn't pay any Force.
 Dark Side wins bidding ties unless the effect says otherwise.

-build: Building Cards with Build Costs. (p.4) See also: build zone (p.6), During Your Build Step (p.10), and Roll for Build (p.10).
+build: Building Cards with Build Costs. (p.4) See also: build zone (p.8), During Your Build Step (p.11), and Roll for Build (p.11).